 How can you make a good impression on customers when your booth is crowded?
 Great question…

 No one likes waiting, but sometimes, we don’t have a choice.
 The best technique for welcoming customers in this situation is to create a pleasant atmosphere while they wait.

-If you can, the ideal solution is to put someone at the booth entrance who can welcome customers with a greeting and a smile while you are busy helping others.
+If you can, the ideal solution is to put someone at the portable booth entrance who can welcome customers with a greeting and a smile while you are busy helping others.

 Offer refreshments and entertain customers waiting their turn.
 Entertainment can be as simple as digital signage displaying promotional material.

 When it’s their turn, apologize for the wait.
 You can even crack a little joke to lighten the atmosphere.